Craftsman Farms: History of the house

 Craftsman Farms is a log house built in 1911, and the site, which consists of 26 acre of the original 650 acre tract, has been designated a National Historic Landmark.
 Craftsman Farms is also an Official Project of Save America's Treasures, a public-private partnership between the White House Millennium Council and the National Trust for Historic Preservation, dedicated to the preservation of our nation's irreplaceable historic and cultural treasures for future generations.

 Around 1905 Stickley moved his headquarters from Syracuse to New York City.
 In 1908 he began acquiring the property on what is now the western edge of Parsippany-Troy Hills, an area formerly part of Morris Plains, where he envisioned establishing a farm school for boys.
 The focal point of his "Garden of Eden" was a large, log house constructed of hewn chestnut logs found on-site and local stone also found on-site.

 Stickley originally designed the main house at Craftsman Farms as a "club house", a gathering place for workers, students and guests.
 In its huge kitchen, meals could be prepared for 100 people.
 The living and dining rooms, reaching fully 50 ft and warmed by copper-hooded fireplaces, served as meeting rooms.
 The porch opened to a vista of the farm and brought in light and air.
 The house is T-shaped, with a one-story kitchen attached to the rear.
 The large gabled roof is crowned with green Ludowici clay tile and has long shed dormers at the front and back, allowing for light and ventilation in the bedrooms.
+The house was built with simple materials including wood shingles, logs, and field stones.
+At first, the house's walls consisted of logs, and now they are painted white.
+In addition, there are Diamond-paned casement windows used throughout the house.